live-image-tracking-tools/geff/docs/specification.md

 # Geff specification

 The graph exchange file format is `zarr` based.
 A graph is stored in a zarr group, which can have any name.
 This allows storing multiple `geff` graphs inside the same zarr root directory.
-A `geff` group is identified by the presence of a `geff_version` attribute in the `.zattrs`.
-Other `geff` metadata is also stored in the `.zattrs` file of the `geff` group.
+A `geff` group is identified by the presence of a `geff` key in the `.zattrs`.
+Other `geff` metadata is also stored in the `.zattrs` file of the `geff` group, nested under the `geff` key.
 The `geff` group must contain a `nodes` group and an `edges` group (albeit both can be empty). `geff` graphs have the option to provide properties for `nodes` and `edges`.

 `geff` graphs have the option to provide time and spatial dimensions as special attributes.
-These attributes are specified in the `axes` section of the metadata.
+These attributes are specified in the `axes` section of the metadata, inspired by the OME-zarr `axes` specification.

 ## Zarr specification